MyIDis12138/Liv_Y3S2_Notes/Y3S2_notes/Multi-agent system - COMP310.md

 - Issues of Symbolic Reasoning Agents:
   - transduction problem: translating the real world into an accurate adequate useful symbolic description

   - representation / reasoning problem: how to symbolically represent and process.
-How to get agent reason t=with the information
+How to get agent reason with the information
     - In general, many (most) research-based symbol manipulation algorithms of interest are **highly intractable**

     - Hard to find compact **representations**